Monuments Under Attack

 - Access the Department of Interior comment form at regulations.gov.

-- Write a personal comment or copy/paste the message below:
+- Or copy/paste the message below:

 I support the designation and expansion of Cascade-Siskiyou National Monument under review and ask that all boundaries remain unchanged.
 The Cascade-Siskiyou National Monument was established and expanded with after many public hearings and outcries of public support.
 This level of protection ensures these valuable cultural and ecological assets can thrive.